MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 ---

 <h2>Bugs?
 Suggestions?</h2>
-<p>For any issues or bugs using Windows 10 IoT Core, please post them on the MSDN forums <a href="https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=WindowsIoT">here</a>.
+<p>For any issues or bugs you might across when using Windows 10 IoT Core, please post them on the MSDN forums <a href="https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=WindowsIoT">here</a>.</p>
+<p>For any suggestions, please post them to our UserVoice page <a href="https://wpdev.uservoice.com/forums/110705-universal-windows-platform?category_id=364159">here</a>.</p>